 The University of Connecticut participates in the New England Regional Student Program, a regional program administered by the New England Board of Higher Education.
 The program permits qualified residents of the New England states to study with reduced out-of-state tuition privileges.
 The purpose of the program is to expand opportunities in higher education for New England residents by making available on a substantially equal basis to all students those programs not commonly offered at every institution.
 This practice tends to reduce duplication of courses and thus to utilize most efficiently the higher educational facilities in each state.
 Detailed information about this program can be obtained from the New England Board of Higher Education, 45 Temple Place, Boston, MA 02111, or at nebhe.org.

 Application Processing Fee

-A non-refundable fee of $75 for electronic submission must accompany the application.
+A non-refundable fee of $75 must accompany the application.
 It may not be applied toward other charges.
-This fee must accompany every application submitted except for a doctoral degree program to follow immediately a master’s degree program in the same field at this University or for current University graduate students applying to a certificate program.
+This fee must accompany every application submitted.
+The fee is waived for a student applying to a doctoral degree program to immediately follow a master’s degree program in the same field at the University, current University graduate students applying to a certificate program, and current University Scholars applying to a master’s program.
 (Fees are subject to change without notice.)

 Supplementary and Departmental Transcripts

-If a student is admitted before completing a baccalaureate or graduate degree or additional non-degree coursework which is in progress at the time of application, the student will not be permitted to register in future semesters until the completion of the degree or coursework and the submission of the official transcripts to the Graduate School.
+If a student is admitted before completing a baccalaureate or graduate degree or additional non-degree coursework that is in progress at the time of application, the student will not be permitted to register in future semesters prior to the completion of the degree or coursework and the submission of the official transcripts to the Graduate School.
+(This applies to all courses except courses taken at the University of Connecticut).
 Students must submit official transcripts by the end of the first semester of study.
 Until all transcripts have been received, the plan of study will not be approved.
 All transcripts submitted, including test scores, become the property of the Graduate School and are not returnable.